 What 4 International Tax Strategies Should Be Included in a Recovery Plan?

-Initial reaction to the COVID-19 pandemic forced many companies to focus on the basics to help reduce expenses and maintain cash flow.
+Initial reaction to a disruption or downturn often forces many companies to focus on the basics to help reduce expenses and maintain cash flow.

-As your business shifts from its immediate response to a more proactive plan—aimed at sustaining operations through the duration of the pandemic and recovery after it subsides—consider focusing on the following international tax strategies.
+As your business shifts from immediate response to recovery, consider focusing on the following international tax strategies:

 Local currency fluctuation could decrease liquid asset values abroad, and the added foreign exchange uncertainty could make maintaining significant assets in foreign currency riskier.